hashicorp/vault/website/source/docs/concepts/seal.html.md

 -> **Note:** Unsealing makes the process of automating a Vault install difficult.
 Automated tools can easily install, configure, and start Vault, but unsealing it is a very manual process.
-We have plans in the future to address this, but for now it is a design decision: you want the unsealing shards to be in the hands of operators, and you want each unseal to be a careful event.
-For HA, please use multiple Vault servers.
+We have plans in the future to make it easier.
+For the time being, the best method is to manually unseal multiple Vault servers in [HA mode](/docs/concepts/ha.html).
+Use a tool such as Consul to make sure you only query Vault servers that are unsealed.

 ## Sealing